JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 ```

-② Restore parameters and do classify
+② Restore parameters and apply to my LeNet_test function to classify traffic signs

 ```python